 Silence.

-Emily's first thought was that she had gone deaf.
-A second ago, the library had its usual afternoon sounds—the quiet murmur of students studying, the hum of air conditioning, distant footsteps in the hallway, and beneath it all, the campus background noise filtering through the windows.
-That familiar soundscape of a university afternoon—students chatting outside, doors opening and closing, the occasional bicycle bell.
+Emily Johnson's first thought was that she had gone deaf.
+A second ago, the library had its usual afternoon sounds: the quiet murmur of students studying, the hum of air conditioning, distant footsteps in the hallway, and beneath it all, the campus background noise filtering through the windows.
+That familiar soundscape of a university afternoon.
+Students chatting outside, doors opening and closing, the occasional bicycle bell.
 Now, all of it had been cut off by an invisible hand.

 Emily gripped the conference table and pulled herself to her feet, dizzy.
 The third-floor library seminar room looked like it had been shaken violently.
 Emergency lights flickered in one corner of the ceiling.
 Several books had fallen from the shelves onto the dusty floor.
 One corner of the projection screen had torn away from the ceiling and dangled loose.
 A crack ran from top to bottom across the floor-to-ceiling window beside her.

 She stumbled to that cracked window and gripped its cold frame.
-Cool air seeped through the fissure—carrying scents and sounds that didn't belong.
-Something wild.
-Ancient.
+Cool air seeped through the fissure, carrying scents she couldn't name.
+Wet earth, something floral, and underneath it a heaviness that smelled like a forest that had never been cut.

 She forced herself to look outside.